 This asana is extremely safe.
-However, these are a few things you should be cautious about when you start practicing this asana.
+However, these are a few things you should be cautious about when you start practising this asana.

-- It is best to avoid this asana if you have a knee problem or have undergone surgery in your knees recently.
+- It is best to avoid this asana if you have a knee problem or have undergone surgery on your knees recently.